E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_gromacs_engine/readme.rst

     source conda_ops_dev_install.sh dwhswenson gromacs_engine

-This will download a new copy of the git repository, select the ``gromacs_engine`` branch from the ``dwhswenson`` fork, install the requirements, and create an editable install of OPS.
-If you would like to do this in a new conda environment, set the environment variable ``OPS_ENV``, and it will install in a new environment with that the name ``$OPS_ENV``.
+This will download a new copy of the OPS git repository, select the ``gromacs_engine`` branch from the ``dwhswenson`` fork, install the requirements, and create an editable install of OPS.
+If you would like to do this in a new conda environment, set the environment variable ``OPS_ENV``, and it will install in a new environment with the name ``$OPS_ENV``.

 To run tests, you may need ``pytest``, which can be installed with ``conda install pytest``.